photolith/photolith/doc/ingest.rst

 .. _figure-scale-bar:
 .. figure:: images/scale-bar.jpg

-If the image has no scale, then set the *Scale length* box blank.
+If the image has no scale, then set the *Scale length* box blank or drag the scale line out of the image.

 Marking up individuals
 ----------------------